georgiee/coding-for-kids/slides.md

 ---
 ^ He's based on Arduino uno and OpenSource.

-^ This means you could create all parts yourself and use the software for free.
+^ This means you could theoretically create all parts yourself and use the software for free.

 ^ You can of course buy it as a package for 80 EUR.